Skip to main content

 • atmosphere

-• “The game achieves a feeling of atmosphere that few others manage to capture.”
+• “That said, the game does achieve a feeling of atmosphere that few do achieve.”

 • “Firstly, it is difficult to convey a gothic brooding atmosphere with a Game Boy palette.”